MemeDistributionCo/ComBot/README.md

 # ComBot
 A discord bot which allows the use of external plugins to be installed.

+## Plugin Downloads

+(TBD)

+## Features:
+- Allows users to choose what features they would like to add to their bot through the use of self contained plugins.
+- Allow creators to create plugins for public use

+## Planned Features:
+- Built in permission system
+- Sync permissions with roles
+- Plugin distribution

 A simple plugin example:
 ```Java
 package my.pack.age;